 Here’s an example of why this is bad.
 Apple originally banned Google Voice from the app store.
 Apple didn’t allow Google Voice apps on the iPhone because they “duplicate features that come with the iPhone“.
 Gee, it’s a good thing Microsoft didn’t think of that – if they had, you wouldn’t be able to run iTunes on your Windows PC because it competes with Windows Media Player.
 The US government stepped in, and now you can run Google Voice on your iPhone.

 Firefox, Opera and other browsers compete with the default browser (Firefox for iPhone is just a shell on top of Safari).
-App stores like Amazon and GetJar compete with the Market by offering paid apps for free.
+App stores like Amazon compete with the Market by offering paid apps for free.

 You Can Customize Your Phone